-The Company's general legal counsel is the son of Allan L. Bridgford.
-For his legal counsel, he currently is paid a fee of \$2,300 for each Board of Directors meeting attended.
-Total fees paid for attending Board of Directors meetings were \$22,600 in fiscal year 2018 and \$22,900 in fiscal year 2017.
+The Company's general legal counsel is the son of Allan L. Bridgford, Sr. For his legal counsel, he currently is paid a fee of \$2,380 for each Board of Directors meeting attended.
+Total fees paid for attending Board of Directors meetings were \$23,640 in fiscal year 2019 and \$22,600 in fiscal year 2018.
 In addition, legal services are performed on behalf of the Company and billed by a firm in which he is a partner.
-Total fees billed for legal services under this arrangement for each of fiscal years 2018 and 2017 were approximately \$173,000 and \$131,000, respectively.
+Total fees billed for legal services under this arrangement for each of fiscal years 2019 and 2018 were approximately \$75,000 and \$173,000, respectively.

-Director Allan L. Bridgford, Jr., son of the former senior chairman of the Board of Directors, is providing business consulting services to the Company.
+Director Allan L. Bridgford, Jr., son of Allan L. Bridgford, Sr., is providing business consulting services to the Company.
 The arrangement currently provides for business consulting services at \$1,200 per day.
-Total fees billed under this arrangement were approximately \$219,000 in fiscal year 2018 and \$250,000 in fiscal year 2017.
-In addition, under a separate consulting arrangement for 2018, we accrued approximately \$420,700 of profit sharing based on fiscal year 2018 profitability to be paid out in equal installments over the next three years.
+Total fees billed under this arrangement were approximately \$207,000 in fiscal year 2019 and \$219,000 in fiscal year 2018.
+In addition, under a separate consulting arrangement for 2019, we accrued approximately \$481,484 of profit sharing based on fiscal year 2019 profitability to be paid out in equal installments over the next three years.

 Director Keith A. Ross provides real-estate consulting services to the Company.
 The arrangement currently provides for consulting services at \$250 per hour.
-Total fees paid as a consultant were \$51,285 during fiscal year 2018.
+Total fees paid for consulting services were zero in fiscal year 2019 and \$51,285 during fiscal year 2018.

-Other than the relationships noted above, the Company is not aware of any related party transactions that would require disclosure as a related party transaction under SEC rules.
+Other than the relationships noted above, and as otherwise disclosed under "Compensation of Executive Officers - Employment Agreements," the Company is not aware of any related party transactions that would require disclosure as a related party transaction under SEC rules.